communityvi/communityvi/README.md

 It is currently still under heavy development.
 We're lacking mostly in frontend design, UX and layout.

+## TL;DR: I just want to try it out

+Great!
+Just follow the server and frontend README's Getting Started sections and you'll arrive at a working system in minutes.
+This is also an excellent way of getting started with development in general, after reading the passage about contributing down bwlow.

 ## Vision
 We want to provide a platform that allows anyone to consume media (i.e. watching movies, listening to music...) together without any technical expertise required.